memgraph/docs/user_technical/how_to_guides/tensorflow-setup.md

-## How to Setup Memgraph Tensorflow Op
+## How to Setup Memgraph Tensorflow Op?
-TensorFlow is an open source software library for high-performance numerical computation.
+[TensorFlow](https://www.tensorflow.org/) is an open source software library for high-performance numerical computation.
 A TensorFlow op (operation) is a fundamental building block of all TensorFlow models.

-Memgraph TensorFlow op wraps the high-performance Memgraph client for use with TensorFlow allowing natural data transfer between Memgraph and TensorFlow at any point of the model.
+Memgraph TensorFlow op wraps the high-performance Memgraph client for use with TensorFlow, allowing natural data transfer between Memgraph and TensorFlow at any point of the model.

 At this point, we strongly advise you to read